UniversalDependencies/docs-automation/README.md

 The various components of the automation, especially the main language table, need metadata and stats gathered from the treebank data and the machine-readable section of the language readme.
 This is saved as a json file, one file per treebank, and is re-run every time anything changes in the corresponding treebank repository.
 All auto-generation scripts source from this json.

+To run the following code, you need Python3 with the 'yaml' module installed.
+If it complains about the missing 'yaml' module, install it using:

+    pip3 install --user pyyaml

     repo_dir="/some/path/UD_Finnish-TDT"
     OUTDIR="_corpus_metadata"
     python3 corpus_stats.py --readme-dir $repo_dir --repo-name $(basename $repo_dir) --codes-flags ./codes_and_flags.yaml --json $repo_dir/*-ud-{train,dev,test}*.conllu > $OUTDIR/$(basename $repo_dir).json